-These are grand news for the Windows 10 users.
-If you are one, share with us in comments below about your experience after installing the update.
-We have this much for now, and are keeping a tab to cover the next development on this for you.
+These are grand news for Windows 10 users.
+If you are one, share with us in the comments below about your experience after installing the update.
+We have this much for now and are keeping a tab to cover the next development on this for you.
 Stay tuned!